Just because your horse isn’t displaying anxious behaviour, it doesn’t mean they’re not stressed.

 4. Make any feed changes slowly

 Sudden changes to diet can easily disrupt the balance of bacteria in your horse’s gut which can create some of the problems mentioned above.
-High sugar/starch feeds should be gradually reduced to ensure a steady shift of the microbial populations.
+High sugar/starch feeds should be gradually reduced to ensure a steady shift of the microbial populations toward fibre-fermenting microbes.

-5. Support the gut in times of illness
+5. Support your horse's gut - especially in times of illness

-When needing to use medications due to illness, such as antibiotics, support your horse’s gut with supplements and a fibre based diet.
+When needing to use medications due to illness, such as antibiotics, this gut health support is even more essential to support your horse's health.

-Especially one with a healthy gut.
-This will give your horse the opportunity to collect fungi that will have been scattered around the paddock.
+However, there's another reason that another horse can make yours less stressed!
+Having a paddock mate gives your horse the opportunity to collect fungi that has been scattered around the paddock.
 They may even eat the manure from a healthy horse to naturally repopulate their own gut with good bacteria.
 Strange but true!